-Harmful pests like emerald ash borer, Asian longhorned beetle, spotted lanternfly, and the red imported fire ant have the potential to cause irreversible damage in Washington.
-These pests can spread to new areas via the movement of firewood.
-As a result, the Washington Invasive Species Council encourages the public to use firewood from local sources with their campaign, “Buy it where you burn it”, and make the following recommendations:
+Moving firewood into Washington (WA) from many states is against federal law to prevent the spread of spongy moth (see the federal quarantine map).
+Other harmful pests like emerald ash borer, Asian longhorned beetle, spotted lanternfly, and imported fire ants also threaten to cause irreversible damage if introduced in Washington.
+These pests often spread to new areas on firewood.
+As a result, the Washington Invasive Species Council encourages the public to use firewood from local sources with their campaign, “Buy it where you burn it”; they make the following recommendations:

 - Call ahead to your camping destination to find a local wood dealer